Policy Audience: Master’s Students - UW Graduate School Skip to content

 Stacked degrees and their component graduate certificates must be under the oversight of one dean (for Seattle campus) or chancellor (Bothell and Tacoma campuses).
 For stacked degrees featuring graduate certificates from multiple units under one dean, the degree program code and official oversight will be housed at the school/college/campus level rather than in one unit.

-A quorum of four members from the supervisory committee including the Chair, Graduate School Representative (GSR), and two additional general members must be present at a General and Final Exam (see Graduate School Policy 4.2 for details).
+A quorum of four members from the supervisory committee (including the Chair(s), GSR, and one additional Graduate Faculty member) must be present at a General and Final Exam (see Graduate School Policy 1.1 for details).
 In the event that a member of the committee should unexpectedly not attend an exam, the following procedures should be followed.

 1. If the Chair or a Co-Chair is not present, wait 15 minutes (or longer if appropriate) then adjourn the exam and reschedule to a later time/date.